-TEST A VARIETY OF DIFFERENT CONTENT FORMATS
+TEST A VARIETY OF DIFFERENT B2B CONTENT MARKETING FORMATS

 “People have their own preferences for engaging with content—some enjoy doing purchasing research in video or webinar formats, while others want a research-driven whitepaper or case study.
 You need to account for their preferences if you want your message to reach them.”